neerajnj10/soccer-analytics-with-python-mongoDB-and-R/mongoelastic.md

 Now why did we choose port `27017` as primary port, in particular?

+### replicating mongo with elastic

 ```
-We want to be able to connect mongoDb to elasticsearch andwe would utilize the `mongo connector` for that purpose.
+We want to be able to connect mongoDb to elasticsearch and we would utilize the `mongo connector` for that purpose.
 ```

-###Installation
+####Installation

 The easiest way to install mongo-connector is with pip: